 March 20, 2024 · 15 min read

-If you're looking to add more visualization to your Jira workflow, a timeline is the perfect tool for the job.
-Project planning with Jira timeline helps your team easily spot the timing, duration, and dependencies between issues to see how long tasks take to complete and when they will be delivered.
+If you're looking to add more visualization to your Jira project management, a timeline is the perfect tool for the job.

-Jira has no built-in timeline feature by default.
-So, let’s dive into more detail and see how to implement and use the timeline in the Jira environment.
-In this article, we will also clarify why you need a timeline and tell you how to create a Jira timeline view in just a few simple steps with Jira extensions.
+In this article, we will also clarify why you need a timeline and tell you how to create a Jira timeline view.

 Here are the main reasons why timeline is so helpful for project management: